iiasa/virtual_trade/README.md

 ![eq2](https://render.githubusercontent.com/render/math?math=Tradecost_t%3DIntercept%5Ctimes%20Shipment_t%20%2B0.5%5Ctimes%20slope%20%5Ctimes%20Shipment_t%5E2%5Cqquad%20(2))

-Trade costs in period t are calculated with and reflecting the elasticity of trade costs to traded quantity in the respective equations.
-The intercept is equal to the tariff plus transport cost.
+Trade costs in period _t_ are calculated with _ϵ_ and _slope_ reflecting the elasticity of trade costs to traded quantity in the respective equations.
+The _Intercept_ is equal to the tariff plus transport cost.
 The bilateral trade flows between China and other countries for 2010 were calibrated to match the FAO trade matrix statistics by manipulating the elasticities and intercepts in the trade cost equations.
 The bilateral trade validation of major commodities is shown in figure 1.

 ![](https://github.com/iiasa/virtual_trade/blob/main/images/calibration_results1.png)
 ![](https://github.com/iiasa/virtual_trade/blob/main/images/calibration_results2.png)